Some things will never change in youth ministry like middle school boys not taking showers, high school girls in conflict and church politics.

 ” Next to him was Shammah son of Agee the Hararite.
 When the Philistines banded together at a place where there was a field full of lentils, Israel’s troops fled from them.
 But Shammah took his stand in the middle of the field.
 He defended it and struck the Philistines down, and the LORD brought about a great victory.”
 2 Samuel 23:11,12

 - When the Philistines banded together

-We are at disadvantage sometimes.
+We are at a disadvantage sometimes.
 We are the lone voice, right or wrong, in the board room, the parents meeting, the staff meeting, or the network meeting.
 You have a great idea, a vision, a desire, or a powerful thought, and it seems like everyone is against it.
-We have been trained to be peacemakers and Jesus certainly Jesus extols peace, but there’s a time when we must speak out and risk putting ourselves in a less than peaceful situation.
+We have been trained to be peacemakers and Jesus certainly extols us to be peaceful, but there’s a time when we must speak out and risk putting ourselves in a less than peaceful situation.

-Our passion is like fire in our bones.
-If you are outnumbered, think about scaling back or break your vision into smaller, digestible pieces.
+If you’re outnumbered, think about scaling back or break your vision into smaller, digestible pieces.
 We must always remember that our ‘enemies”, real or imagined, are not human.